kyaiooiayk/Awesome-Study-Notes-on-AI-ML-DL/README.md

 # Notes on AI, ML and DL
-Notes available in power point, google slides and pdf.
-If you want to modify the file, just download locally and upload them on your Google Drive.
-This is the [link](https://drive.google.com/drive/folders/1b9wdxS5HtvuxU1wj_O5z_owpHK-bcV8_?usp=sharing) to download all the notes.
+- These notes repositoy are available in power point, google slides and pdf.
+The master file is always the power point one, which means that is some rare occasion both google slides or the pdf may not be up-to-date.
+If you want to modify the file, just download locally and upload them on your Google Drive or wherever you prefer.
+- This is the [link](https://drive.google.com/drive/folders/1b9wdxS5HtvuxU1wj_O5z_owpHK-bcV8_?usp=sharing) to download all the notes.
 ***

 ## A/B Testing